 Submental liposuction is liposuction of the chin.
 Many people get liposuction on their chins because they have a “double chin,” which they find uncomfortable or unattractive.
 Submental liposuction permanently removes fat cells from the chin and neck area to reveal a more sleek and chiseled profile.

-Chin liposuction can help you uncover the sleek, snatched chin you’ve always wanted.
-To find out more or schedule a consultation, contact Dr. Ashley Steinberg’s office in Houston today.
+Chin lipo can help you uncover the sleek, snatched chin you’ve always wanted.
+To find out more about chin lipo recovery or schedule a consultation, contact Dr. Ashley Steinberg’s office in Houston today.